senzhaocode/ScaR/README.md

       #	XXXXXXXXXXXXXXXXXX|YYYYYYYYYYYYYYYY
       #	>alt_1
       #	XXXXXXXXXXXXXXXXXX*YYYYYYYYYYYYYYY
-      # NOTE: 1.
-It only accepts '*' or '|' as a separator for breakpoint sequences.
+      # NOTE: 1. '*' or '|' is accepted as a separator for breakpoint sequences.
-      #       2. To ensure the specificity of breakpoint sequences matching to the reference, we recommend that the lengths of 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
+      #       2. To ensure the specificity of breakpoint sequences matching to the reference, we recommend that the lengths of 'XXXXXXXX' and 'YYYYYYYY' have to be at least 20 bp.
       #       3. In general, the breakpoint sequences are composed of cDNAs (i.e. exon region).
 If users would like to detect the fusion sequences including intron/intergenic region, they have to set user-defined reference sequences, please see the usage of parameter "--user_ref".

       --coordinate "chr1:34114119|chr2:65341523,chr1:3412125|chr2:65339145"
       # Set genomic junction coordinates (build GRCh38) of breakpoint sites for GeneA and GeneB, e.g. chr1:34114119 and chr2:65341523 correpsond to the chromosome names and genomic breakpoints of GeneA and GeneB, respectively. (if --coordinate is active, --scaffold has to be inactivated)

       --user_ref ~/upstream.fasta
-      # User-defined reference sequences, users can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the default annotation database.
+      # User-defined reference sequences, users can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the provided annotation databases.
       # For instance:
       # >RP11-599B13.3|alternative1
       # CTTTGTGTCTTTGTCTTTATTTCTTTTCTCATTCCCTCGTCTCCACCGGGAAGGGGAGAGCCTGCGGGTGGTGTATCAGGCAGGTTCCCCTACATCTTTGGCACCCAACAC
-      # NOTE: 'RP11-599B13.3' is the gene name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript name (please avoid using the symbol '_ $ % & # * @ ^ ? + ! < >' in user-defined transcript name).
+      # NOTE: 'RP11-599B13.3' is the gene name and has to be identical to the input of gene partner names; 'alternative1' is the transcript name (please avoid using the symbol '_ $ % & # * @ ^ ? + ! < > | / \' in user-defined transcript name).
 Make sure both 'RP11-599B13.3' and 'alternative1' are together, and separated by '|'.

 ## 3. Output results